chriskilding/jackson-dataformat-ron/README.md

 ### RONMapper

-In Rust, serialization is driven strongly by convention: objects are mapped to their closest RON type.
+In Rust, serialization is driven strongly by convention: objects are mapped to their closest RON types.
 We follow this convention as closely as possible.

 | Java Type | RON Type |